Rubin7599/Uranium_diboride_Latex/README.md

 5. In MacOS, i swear using VScode to edit your content is the best decision, after all, enjoy your report time!

-Unix and Linux

-1. It's not a suggest system that you use for LaTex programming, but if you need to use Linux

 The link

 git: